 Transfer of Credit by Review

-In all cases, requests for transfer credit are processed by the Registrar.
+Not all college courses taken at prior institutions are guaranteed to transfer.
+Requests for transfer credit are processed by the Registrar's Office.
 Credits must be submitted on an official transcript from a regionally accredited institution or if the institution is international, credit is only considered from institutions that are recognized by the Ministry of Education or other official accrediting or recognition body in the country of origin.
-Credits must be academic in nature.
-Military, Vocational, CLEP, DSST, and theological credit is not accepted.
-No credit is granted for internships, co-ops, practicums, life experience courses, Independent Study, precalculus courses below Calculus I such as trigonometry and geometry, and non-calculus based general/introductory Physics courses.
+See the International Student admissions webpage for additional details.

 Undergraduate Non-Degree Students

 Our undergraduate non-degree option is designed for students who are interested in taking courses at Mines but do not plan on pursuing a degree at that time.
 Undergraduate non-degree applicants include individuals who have not completed a Bachelor's degree or higher.
 Individuals who have already completed a Bachelor’s degree, Master’s degree, Ph.D. or Doctoral level degree, must submit a Graduate non-degree application.
 Registration in the requested courses is based on availability (after all current students have registered for their courses), completion of the non-degree application, and proof of prerequisites, through the submission of official transcripts and/or test scores.
 A non-degree student is one who has not applied to pursue a degree program at Mines but wishes to take courses regularly offered on campus.
 Non-degree students pay all applicable tuition and student fees.
 Non-degree students are not eligible for financial aid.
 Only 12 hours of non-degree seeking courses may be applied towards a Mines degree.
 Applicants for admission to undergraduate programs who do not meet admissions requirements may not fulfill deficiencies as a non-degree student.